UWPCE-PythonCert/ProgrammingInPython/source/modules/TestDrivenDevelopment.rst

 Two pieces of exciting news here.
-The first is that the ``from_roman()`` function works for good input, at least for all the `known values.
+The first is that the ``from_roman()`` function works for good input, at least for all the *known values*.
 The second is that the “round trip” test also passed.
 Combined with the known values tests, you can be reasonably sure that both the ``to_roman()`` and ``from_roman()`` functions work properly for all possible good values.
 (This is not guaranteed; it is